jaytimm/lexvarsdatr/README.md

 | VIOLENCE | MEDIA        |  5.672473|
 | VIOLENCE | SUPPRESSING  |  5.644302|

-The function can also be used to extract **nearest neighbors** from a cosine similarity matrix.
+<br> The function can also be used to extract **nearest neighbors** from
+a cosine similarity matrix.
 To demonstrate, we (1) consolidate feature set to 150 latent dimensions via singular-value decomposition, and then (2) construct cosine-based, term-term similarity matrix.

 ``` r
 tcm_svd <-  irlba::irlba (tcm_ppmi, nv = 150)